Sleep Apnoea

 What Are the Side Effects and Risks of Sleep Apnoea?

-- Impaired concentration
+- Impaired concentration and memory loss

 - Decreased sex drive